scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and for dinner yum!
 One of my few liquid all days.

+### Day 175

+No soylent today because lunch was provided and I ended up going out to eat randomly for dinner.
+But in other news I'm going to be getting v1.7 powder soon!
+Which is super exciting.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/